-In this layer, we use the masked self-attention, an intra-attention mechanism that relates different positions of a sequence and compute representations \cite{vaswani2017}, to explore the temporal dynamics of signaling messages.
-Fisrt, the embedded input matrix $I$ is transformed into query matrix $Q$, key matrix $K$, and value matrix $V$ using linear projections as
+In this layer, we use masked self-attention, an intra-attention mechanism that relates different positions of a sequence and compute representations \cite{vaswani2017}, to explore the temporal dynamics of signaling messages.
+First, the embedded input matrix $I$ is transformed into query matrix $Q$, key matrix $K$, and value matrix $V$ using linear projections as

 where the projections are weight matrices $W_q \in \mathbb{R}^{d_{model}\times d_q}$, $W_k \in \mathbb{R}^{d_{model}\times d_k}$, $W_v \in \mathbb{R}^{d_{model}\times d_v}$.
-Then query $Q$ is dot-producted with key $K$ to calculate the relationships between vectors, and the result needs to be normalized by the square root of hidden dimension as well as the softmax function.
+Then query $Q$ is dot-product with key $K$ to calculate the relationships between vectors, and the result needs to be normalized by the square root of the hidden dimension as well as the softmax function.
 Due to the unidirectionality of the generative model, attention needs to be masked here so that each vector can only be associated with the previous vectors.
-At the end, the value is weighted summed according to the relationships.
-The whole process is depicted in Fig.\ref{Transformer}(right), and defined as
+In the end, the values are weighted summed according to the relationships.
+The whole process is depicted in Fig. \ref{Transformer} (right), and defined as

-Moreover, the model can jointly attend to information from different representation subspaces at different positions by performing several attentive functions simultaneously and concatenating the results, which is called multi-head attention and defined as follows:
+Furthermore, the model employs multi-head attention, which executes multiple attentive functions concurrently and then \textcolor{black}{synthesizes} the outcomes.
+This enables the model to effectively focus on information from various representation subspaces and positions simultaneously.
+The concept of multi-head attention is defined as follows:

 where the projections are weight matrices $W_q \in \mathbb{R}^{d_{model}\times d_q}$, $W_k \in \mathbb{R}^{d_{model}\times d_k}$, $W_o \in \mathbb{R}^{hd_v\times d_{model}}$, and $h$ is the number of heads.